psycopg/psycopg2/doc/src/usage.rst

 Server side cursors
 -------------------

-When a database query is executed, the Psycopg :class:`cursor` usually fetches all the records returned by the backend, transferring them to the client process.
+When a database query is executed, the Psycopg `cursor` usually fetches all the records returned by the backend, transferring them to the client process.
 If the query returned an huge amount of data, a proportionally large amount of memory will be allocated by the client.